mautic/developer-documentation-new/docs/plugins/event_listeners.rst

 Event listeners
 ###############

 Mautic leverages Symfony's EventDispatcher to execute and communicate various actions through Mautic.
 Plugins can hook into these to extend the capability of Mautic.
-Refer to the Extending Mautic section of the documentation for some of the ways to do this.
+Refer to the :doc:`Extending Mautic <../components/api>` section of the documentation for some of the ways to do this.

 .. code-block:: php